Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Data Engineer

-We’re looking for a Data Engineer to join our fast-moving, hands-on data engineering team.
-This isn’t a traditional pipelines-for-analysts role - you’ll be building data systems and products that directly power real-time applications, internal tooling, and commercial projects across the business.
+We’re looking for a Data Engineer with strong Python skills and experience in event-driven systems to join our growing data team.
+This isn’t your typical “pipelines-for-analysts” role -you’ll be building real-time systems that power applications, tooling, and commercial products across the business.

 What you’ll be doing:

--Build and integrate with RESTful APIs to expose data services and connect systems.
+-Build and integrate APIs to enable smooth publishing and consumption of events across systems.

 What we’re looking for: